FedCampus/dyn_flower_android_drf/README.md

 Please see `backend/README.md` for information on how to set up the backend server, see `client/README.md` to set up the client.

-Please see `tflite_converter/README.md` for information on how to convert models to `.tflite` files.
+Please see `gen_tflite/README.md` for information on how to create models and convert them to `.tflite` files.

+Alternatively, this repository can be used as a package to implement custom Flower clients.
+Please see `client/fedcampus/README.md` for more information.

 ---

-Note: you don't need to follow the instructions below.
+Note: don't follow the instructions below.
+They are left here for reference only.

 Original README from Flower Android example: